hotnAny/hotnAny.github.io/wiki/notes/oviatt_designing_mmodal_speech_pen_gesture_app.md

 #### Future work
 * "... although the field is developing rapidly, there are not yet commercially available systems of this type.
 To reach this goal, more general, robust, and scalable multimodal architectures will be needed."

+1. **Cognitive theory and empirical science underpinnings**
+  - "... a better understanding will be required of the unique linguistic and performance characteristics of natural communication modalities."

+  - "... limited literature is available on how different communication modalities or combined modes are organized specifically during human-computer interaction"

+2. **New multimodal interface concepts**

+  - It seems modalities shouldn't be defined by technology, but rather by humans.
+For example, a user's hand gesture can be tracked either by motion sensor or camera.
+These are different input technologies but they attempt to interpret the same input modality.
+As another example, a camera can track both a user's hand gestures as well as facial expression.
+There is only one input technology but there are two input modalities.

+  - "... as new types of multimodal systems proliferate in the future, they also are increasingly likely to include more than two input modes"

+3. **Multimodal language and dialogue processing**
+  - "To provide a scientific foundation for developing multimodal speech and gesture dialogue systems, a general theory of conversational interaction will be needed, as will relatively media-independent representations of intent, semantic content, and context."

+  - "Future research will need to address the development of complete multimodal dialogue systems that incorporate a level of intent representation suitable for nonspeech modalities such as gesture."

+  - "Unlike GUIs that are designed to be context independent ..."
+For example, when you press Button A, it has no idea that you just dragged Slider B.

+4. **Error-handling techniques**: Allowing users to empoloy alternate modalities to handle error (without too much extra effort)

+5. **Adaptive multimodal architectures**

+ - "... two main types of user--ones who habitually deliver speech and pen signals in an overlapped or simultaneous manner, and others who synchronize signals sequentially with pen input preceding speech by up to 4 sec."

+  - (Example of adapting to the environment) "... if SNR is a low value, then the reliability of the speech signal interpretation would be regarded as weak and this mode would be relatively underweighted compared with gesture input."

+6. **Multidevice, multiuser ubiquitous computing**

+  - Imagining the challenges for multi-user multimodal interaction: 1) building common ground: there is likely a larger gap between instances of multimodal input, e.g., "the location you suggested needs to be moved closer to here <draw>"; 2) handling more complex NL input: speaking to both a collaborator and a computer will inevitably raise the complexity of language.

+7. **Multimodal research infrastructure**

+  - Wiz-of-oz style system to elicit users' multimodal behavior or to evaluate designs before committing to building a system
+  - Toolkitss for building/prototyping multimodal systems